Population decline: Encourage women to join the workforce

 Encouraging those women in the working-age population who are not working to find jobs would increase the size of the workforce.
-Female participation in the workforce currently (2018) lags men's in all but three countries worldwide.Among developed countries, the workforce participation gap between men and women can be especially wide.
-For example, currently (2018), in South Korea 59% of women work compared with 79% of men.
+Female participation in the workforce currently (2018) lags men's in all but three countries worldwide.
+Among developed countries, the workforce participation gap between men and women can be especially wide.
+For example, currently (2018), in South Korea 59% of women work compared with 79% of men, and currently (2023) in India, only 33% of women are working.

 However, even assuming that more women would want to join the workforce, increasing their participation would give these countries only a short-term increase in their workforce, because at some point a participation ceiling is reached, further increases are not possible, and the impact on GDP growth ceases.